shwetadotsingh/WiDS_CatchingFire/README.md

 # :star: Please complete the prework below!
 Do not clone this repository directly. :star:

-## Catching Fire: Use Drones to Detect and Track Wildfires
+## Catching Fire: Autonomous Drones to Detect and Track Wildfires!

 ## Hardware and Software Requirements
 To participate in the workshop, you need:
 1. A laptop